 Answering “What Interests You About This Position” In A Job Interview

-When the question “What interests you about this position?” comes up in a job interview, it can be a little bit of a curveball.
+When the question “What interests you about this position?” or "Why are you interested in this position?" comes up in a job interview, it can be a little bit of a curveball.
 Mostly because your mindset at that very moment is going to be very forward-thinking.
 You’ll be getting questions related to the job, your experience, and you won’t be thinking as introverted as you might be thinking you are.
 And in reality, that’s the purpose of the question being asked by the interviewer.

 The interviewer is somewhat intentionally trying to throw you off track.
 It’s not as though they are purposefully trying to harm you, they are legitimately going through an exercise with you at that very moment.

 The purpose of the exercise for the interviewer to see how well you can communicate when you are having to think on your feet.
 And how well you can be prepared when you are coming to the interview in the first place.
 So take the question with a high spirit and this guide, in particular, will help you to understand how you might better prepare for the question to come up.
 Because most likely, the question will come up.

 Before we jump into ways of answering this interview question, lets first try to understand what the interviewer is trying to get from the question itself.
 That will help us to determine what type of answer is best in this scenario.

 First, you should be thinking about your initial interview session.
 For example, have you already gone over your previous experience?
 Have you already discussed what your personal and career goals are in life?